folkertvanheusden/HAM-router/README.md

 Packets can be stored in a MongoDB, viewed via a web-interface (using web-sockets).
 The program has a built-in SNMP server (for statistics).
 APRS data can be transmitted to APRS-SI.
+It can bridge between AXUDP, local interface and LoRa: each bridge can have a filter with one or more rules.

 software requirements:
 * cmake